 Water-use trends may be tracked by using production data at the well head, as described above, or by considering Cal-Am metered consumption information, as described below.
-Figure X-1 provides water-use trends from 1980 through 2017, as represented by consumption in acre-feet per Cal-Am connection (AF/connection) for customers in the Cal-Am's Monterey Co.
-District (i.e., the "Main System").
-This is based on Cal-Am annual "Customers & Consumption by Political Jurisdiction & Classification" reports that provide water-use information for each political jurisdiction and Cal-Am system subunits, as well as several user classifications.
-For WY 2017, the use per connection is based on Cal-Am's total metered consumption (8,577 AF) divided by Cal-Am's total customers (38,573) and equaled 0.222 AF/connection.
+Figure X-1 provides water-use trends from 1980 through 2018, as represented by consumption in Acre-Feet per Cal-Am Connection (AF/Connection) for customers in the Main Cal-Am System.
+This is based on an annual report titled "Customers & Consumption by Political Jurisdiction & Classification" that provides metered use information for each political jurisdiction and for the Cal-Am system subunits, as well as several user classifications.
+For WY 2018, the use per Connection is based on Cal-Am's total metered consumption (8,740 AF) divided by Cal-Am's total customers (38,738) and equaled 0.226 AF/Connection.

-Water consumption per connection in WY 2017 was the lowest rate on record during the 1980-2017 period, likely due in part to increased awareness of the need for conservation and higher water charges.
-Review of Figure X-1 indicates that water use per connection for the last 29 years (1989-2017) is significantly less than in the preceding 9 years (1980-1988).
+Water consumption in WY 2018 increased slightly from an all-time low of 8,576 in WY 2017.
+Review of Figure X-1 indicates that water use per Connection for the last 29 years (1989-2018) is significantly less than in the preceding nine years (1980-1988).
 The sharp decline in WYs 1989, 1990, and 1991 is attributable to mandatory water rationing in response to the 1987-1991 drought period.
 From 1992-2004, annual water consumption remained relatively stable, with a range from approximately 0.33 to 0.40 AF/connection, and average of 0.359 AF/connection, compared to the average of 0.500 AF/connection for the 1980-1988 period.
 Since WY 2004, a general annual declining trend has occurred.
-Notably, water consumption in WY 2017 (0.222 AF/connection) was 44% of the pre-drought consumption in RY 1987 (0.503 AF/connection).
+Notably, water consumption per Connection in WY 2018 (0.226 AF/Connection) was 55% less than the pre-drought consumption per Connection in RY 1987 (0.503 AF/connection).

-1 Includes residential, multi-residential, commercial, industrial, golf course, public authority, other and non-revenue metered connections.
+&lt;sup>1 Includes residential, multi-residential, commercial, industrial, golf course, public authority, other and non-revenue metered connections.

-2Excludes Cal-Am satellite systems with separate well sources (i.e., Ryan Ranch, Hidden Hills, Bishop, Ralph Lane, Chualar and Ambler).
+&lt;sup>2Excludes Cal-Am satellite systems with separate well sources (i.e., Ryan Ranch, Hidden Hills, Bishop, Ralph Lane, Chualar and Ambler).
 Also excludes water supplied to MPWMD by Cal-Am wells to irrigate Carmel River riparian vegetation as part of the Allocation EIR Mitigation Program.